Corps of Engineers inspects project sites after Hurricane Francine

 Inspection crews from the U.S. Army Corps of Engineers, New Orleans District, performed initial damage assessments Sept.
+13, 2024, of various USACE construction projects just two days after Hurricane Francine made landfall as a Category 2 Hurricane in Morgan City, La.

+Project sites USACE inspected included the West Shore Lake Pontchartrain Project and the Grand Isle and Vicinity Beach Erosion and Hurricane Protection Project, to name a couple.

-13, 2024, of various USACE construction projects, including site 108 shown here from the West Shore Lake Pontchartrain project, only two days after Hurricnae Francine made landfall in Morgan City, La..
-Once water has receded further, construction crews plan on conducting more thorough inspections of WSLP and other projects as conditions allow over the weekend and early next week.
-(U.S. Army courtesy photo)
+Once water has receded further, construction crews plan on conducting more thorough inspections of these and other projects as conditions allow over the weekend and early next week.

 |Date Taken: